Dev2AtWork/bookfinder/README.md

 # Book Finder Application

-System to find names of books from Goodreads based on trivia, plot, movie adaptation, author, awards.
+System to find names of books from Goodreads based on trivia, plot, movie adaptation, author, awards, quotes.
 The system is designed using Google Search API results, with custom filtering criteria.

 ## Pre-Requisite